bootstrap-vue/bootstrap-vue/src/components/collapse/README.md

 - If using the `v-model` feature of `<b-collapse>` in accordion mode, do not bind the `v-model` or `visible` prop of all the collapses in the accordion group to the same variable!
 - Ensure, at most, only one `<b-collapse>` in the accordion group has the `visible` prop and/or `v-model` set to `true`.
-Only one collapse in an accordian group can be open at a time.
+Only one collapse in an accordion group can be open at a time.

 ## Hiding and showing content in the toggle button based on collapse state